Skip to Content

 Romania Canal

 Speaking of fun facts about Romania, did you know that this country is home to Europe’s longest human-made navigation path?
-The Romania Canal is an engineering behemoth stretching approximately 64 km (40 miles), connecting the Danube River to the Black Sea.
-Starting at Cernavodă on the Danube and ending at Constanța and Năvodari on the Black Sea, the canal shortens the distance for maritime transport by a significant 400 km (248 miles).
-This is not just a time-saver but also a cost-effective route for ships.
+The Romania Canal is an engineering behemoth covering a distance of 64 km (40 miles), connecting the Danube River to the Black Sea.
+Starting at Cernavodă on the Danube and ending at Constanțan and Năvodari on the Black Sea, the canal shortens the distance for maritime transport by 400 km (248 miles)- I think we can all agree that’s not a small feat.

 The World’s Only Natural Bridge Open To Traffic